-Dr. Howie Huang is an Associate Professor in Department of Electrical and Computer Engineering at the George Washington University.
+Dr. Howie Huang is an Associate Professor of Computer Engineering and the Director of the X-Computing Lab (XCLab) at the George Washington University.

-His group explores novel applications of graph-based knowledge discovery in computer systems, social networks, biology and health.
+His lab explores novel applications of graph-based knowledge discovery in computer systems, cybersecurity, social networks, biology and health.

 His work on big graph traversal has ranked highly on both the Graph500 and Green Graph500 benchmarks, which measure the performance and energy efficiency of the most powerful data-intensive supercomputers in the world.

 His projects were presented in USENIX ATC'17, FAST'17, SC'16, SIGMOD'16, and SC'15, and also featured in GPU Technology Conference and NVIDIA Theater.

 Dr. Huang is a recipient of the prestigious National Science Foundation CAREER Award, NVIDIA Academic Partnership Award,

 Comcast Technology Research and Development Fund Award, IBM Real Time Innovation Faculty Award,